tintin2sn/NormEnforcement/README.md

   NB1:Note however, that some data reported in the supplement is based on analyses shown in the first section.
   NB2:The final section includes code to run multi-level models in MLwiN through the runmlwin commands Stata.
 These are commented out and require as they require software and package installations, and a specification of a directory for MLwiN.

+A sample datasheet "NormEnforcementDataSheet.pdf" is also provided as reference for many of the variable names.